rajputmukesh748/ContactMachineTaskInCompose/README.md

 <h2>Benefits</h2>
-Highlight the benefits and advantages of the technologies and architecture choices you have made.
-Include the following:

 1. Clean Architecture is now mostly use for create app instead of MVVM.
 Because its separate our network and business logic.
 2. Room:- For store data data like Contacts or Messages.